fassko/nfttallinn2023/README.md

 npx hardhat verify --network mumbai 0x69350e1C6702ebb88a47A19f24AaA856A95e85D3
 ```

-5. Add a new function in the smart contract
+5. Comment out the `getMyTicket` function

 6. Upgrade the implementation